Traumatic events: how autistic children might react

 - not be able to do things they could do before or seem to go backwards in their development – for example, they might stop using the toilet or start using a baby voice

-Older autistic children might want to know more about the event.
+If your child is older, they might want to know more about the event.
 For example, they might be interested in knowing how firefighters fight fires or feel comforted by knowing how emergency service workers are keeping them safe.

 Your child will probably have questions too.
-These questions let you check whether your child understands what’s going on.
-They also give you clues about how your child is feeling and a chance to reassure your child.
+These questions let you check whether your child understands what’s going on and give you clues to how your child is feeling and what their concerns are.
+They also give you a chance to reassure your child.
 For example, ‘Yes, the school is still open.
 You can go to school and see your friends.
 All your friends are OK’.

-Your child might keep asking about things that worry them.
-It can help to write down the answers to questions in a notebook or a computer file.
+- Write down the answers to questions in a notebook or a computer file.
 Then you can encourage your child to look at the answers when they need to.

-Reminders of traumatic events for autistic children
+Reminders of traumatic events for autistic children and teenagers

 Your autistic child might be frightened by reminders of the event, like smoke after a bushfire or pictures on TV news.

-It’s important to start by explaining that it’s natural to feel afraid or upset, but that the event isn’t happening again.
+If this happens, you can start by explaining that it’s natural to feel afraid or upset, but that the event isn’t happening again.
 Then you can help your child feel safe:

 - Reassure your child.
 For example, ‘I can see from your face that you’re feeling upset.
 I wonder if the smell of the smoke has reminded you of the fire.
 It’s OK to have these big feelings.
 We’ve been through a lot, but we’re safe now’.

 - Use a social story.
 For example, ‘We’ve been in a car crash.
-When I see cars go fast on the road, it sometimes reminds me of the crash and I feel scared.
+When I see cars go fast on the road, it sometimes reminds me of the crash, and I feel scared.
 We’re safe now.
 It’s going to be OK’.

 - Do a mindfulness activity or a grounding exercise with your child to help them calm down.